syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotGrid/Number-Format.md

 * FixedPoint
 * HexaDecimal

-N> You can set the number format through the property `Format`
+N> You can set the number format through the `Format` property.

 private OlapReport CreateOlapReport()
 {